 We have to be honest, we don’t know exactly what was in these shots.
-All of us were more than a little tipsy at this point to actually take note on what were in those tray of shots – we were just excited to know they were free of charge!
+All of us were more than a little tipsy at this point to take note of what was in those tray of shots – we were just excited to know they were free of charge!

-As far as we could recall, the first round of shots weren’t that strong, and tasted like earl grey tea, blackcurrant and cranberry – but we couldn’t be sure.
+As far as we could recall, the first round of shots wasn’t that strong, and tasted like earl grey tea, blackcurrant, and cranberry – but we couldn’t be sure.

 At this point, we felt pretty drunk, and also very grateful to them for allowing us to have such an enjoyable evening here!

 And just as we were just about to leave, we were surprised to be offered more shots yet again.
 This time, they called them their ‘goodbye shots’!

 The hospitality of the waiters was outstanding.
 It was clear that they value treating all their customers very well.
 It meant a lot to us that they were conscious not to bother us unless we actively wanted something as they kept nearby but on hand.

 The rounds of free shots made us all feel very spoiled – a huge bonus that we don’t often see elsewhere.

 There’s no doubt about it!
 Next time we’ll be trying the other selections of tea cocktails since there were just so many to choose from.

 If you’re visiting around the end of the week, be warned that it may get busier due to their growing success and reputation.
 In any case, it’s strongly advisable to book by telling them when you’ll arrive and how many people you’ll be coming with.

 You can simply book by messaging them on their official Facebook page.
 Bear in mind they have two locations, so make sure you’re clear to them which one you’re going to: